austimkelly/secretsynth/README.md

 optional arguments:
   -h, --help            show this help message and exit --clean               delete the directories ./checkouts and ./reports.
-When --clean is present all
+When --clean is present all other commands are
-                        other commands are ignored.
+                        ignored.
-  --dry-run             run the script in dry run mode, don't execute any commands --org-type {users,orgs}
+  --dry-run             run the script in dry run mode, don't execute any commands --keep-secrets-in-reports
-                        set the organization type --owners OWNERS       comma-delimited list of owners --keep-secrets-in-reports
                         Keep plain text secrets in the aggregated reports.
-By default, secrets are obfuscated in the aggregated reports.
+  --repos-internal-type
+                        If your repositories are internal, this flag will be added when fetching repositories from Github.
+  --org-type {users,orgs}
+                        set the organization type --owners OWNERS       comma-delimited list of owners
 ```

 1. Set your GitHub access token as an environment variable: